STV Group: History

 Flextech owner Telewest sold its 16.9% stake in STV Group to an investment bank for £45 million as part of their plan to raise funds to help clear off debt.
 Throughout 2003/2004 rumours appeared about the company being broken up, with its ITV interests being sold off in an attempt to wipe out its £380m debt and boost its balance sheet.
 However, the group instead sold the Herald newspapers and its stake in Scottish Radio Holdings.
 In late 2003 Northern Ireland's UTV, in partnership with venture capital group 3i and Scottish Radio Holdings, sought to acquire SMG for £400 million, but they withdrew the offer as they felt the share price was too high.

-In 2004, Video Collection International merged with BBC Video to form 2 Entertain, which was 60% owned by STV Group and BBC Worldwide.
-In September 2004, ITV plc purchased STV Group's 25% stake in GMTV for £31 million, after being given the go ahead from the Office of Fair Trading, despite advertiser fears it could give ITV influence over pricing.
+In September 2004, ITV plc purchased STV Group's 25% stake in GMTV for £31 million, after being given the go ahead from the Office of Fair Trading.
 SMG said "SMG are pulling out of GMTV because it did not want to hold a minority interest in someone else's media business".

 Andrew Flanagan unexpectedly resigned as chief executive in July 2006.
 Although he helped create the company since 1998, his spell in charge will be remembered by many in the television industry as a period which saw a dramatic decline in the amount of programmes made by the company for transmission within Scotland alone.

 Rob Woodward became the new chief executive in 2007, and started a major reconstruction of the group by instigating a sell-off of poorly performing assets, starting with Primesight being sold for £62m to a private equity firm.
 SMG said in a statement that the price GMT Communications Partners paid represented a "clear uplift" on offers previously received for Primesight.
 Primesight have been prosecuted a number of times for the display of advertisements without consent which is an offence under UK Planning Acts.
 The lack of consent for many of Primesight's displays is said to have reduced the selling price by up to £30 million.

 Further major changes occurred when STV Group sold Virgin Radio to a group led by The Times of India on 31 May 2008.

 In June 2008, SMG plc announced plans to change its name to STV Group plc.
 The company said the proposed name change was to highlight its renewed focus on television, encompassing the STV Central and STV North franchises, as well as the company's TV production business.

 This name change was approved at an extraordinary general meeting in September 2008, along with a new deal resulting in Pearl & Dean handling advertising for Showcase Cinemas, which meant that the Pearl & Dean titles would appear in just under half of UK cinema sites.
 The new STV Group branding was introduced on 1 October 2008.